Settings

 Windows does have a tradition of using ctrl-c to quit though, so SIGINT ends up being one of the few that you can use in both places.
 It's not pretty, but giving it a different meaning based on how many times you've ordered it seems like a somewhat natural next step, if a hacky one.

-• bonzini a year ago
+• bonzini 2 years ago

 In the Meson build system's test harness, a single Ctrl-C terminates the longest running test with a SIGTERM; while three Ctrl-C in a second interrupt the whole run as if you sent the harness a SIGTERM.
 This was done because it's not uncommon that there are hundreds of tests left to run and you have seen what you want, and it's useful to have an intuitive shortcut for that case.